fa1ryJack/myFirstRepo/README.md

 # myFirstRepo
 Hello, GitHub!
-Trying to get around in git while doing project in android studio
+Trying to get around in Git while doing project in Android Studio.